We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 And as such, the whole Facebook Obama show is getting very negative reviews from those who are Facebook faithful.

-Representative Paul Ryan, deep into an explanation of his deficit reduction plan, which sits at the heart of a contentious debate between Republicans and Obama when he called on a constituent raising her hand in the front row of a town meeting.
+Representative Paul Ryan deep into an explanation of his deficit reduction plan, which sits at the heart of a contentious debate between Republicans and Obama when he called on a constituent raising her hand in the front row of a town meeting.

-She said, if we need a viable Republican candidate for president, will you run against him?
+She said, we need a viable Republican candidate for president.

-Now Ryan grinned, he blushed, tried to change the subject, told the audience, hey, she's not related to me.
+He blushed, tried to change the subject, told the audience, hey, she's not related to me.

-She wouldn't say that if she was, but he says, I'm not interested in running for office.
+But he says, I'm not interested in running for office.

 I just want to debate the president.